pregHosh/guide4compchem-MU/README.md

 Welcome to the Compchem@MU!
 You will be working under Prof. Panida for here on.
 Trust me, she is a kind-soul and you will not find yourself under a better supervisor.

 You will also get a lot of opportunities to collaborate with others, inside and outside the university as she has a pretty good networking.
 Particularly, with the Japaneses, under the Sakura exchange program and others.
-So if you are a degerate weeb like myself, again, there is no better advisor than her.
+So if you are a degenerate weeb like myself, again, there is no better advisor than her.

-***DISCLAMER*** You don't need to know everything below.
+***DISCLAIMER*** You don't need to know everything below.
 Essentially, being able to perform first-principle calculations (mostly DFT) is enough to conduct a research in this group.
 Although, the advanced topics are highly recommended if you want to go above and beyond, **particularly knowing how to code to automate your routine tasks**.
 In this age of digitalization and the rise of big data and ML, you will find these advanced topics creeping into your realm of study.
 Also, it is just more elegant to work more efficiently by having automated workflow/pipeline in your projects.

 ## How to use this guide